 Want to improve your watercolour painting?
-One of the most important things you can learn is about the different watercolour techniques you can use with this magical medium.
+One of the most important things you can learn is about the different watercolour techniques you can use.

 Watercolour can seem difficult to master because it works so differently from painting with oils or acrylics.
 In watercolour, you work from light to dark and use the water to change colours and make them lighter.
 It can seem backwards for people used to painting with other mediums!